Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 Nevertheless, there are still valid reasons to write a test that is architecture or hardware specific.
 For example, we might want to test code that really belongs in ``arch/some-arch/*``.
-Even so, try to write the test so that it does not depend on physical hardware.
-Some of our test cases may not need hardware, only few tests actually require the hardware to test it.
+Even so, try to write the woke test so that it does not depend on physical hardware.
+Some of our test cases may not need hardware, only few tests actually require the woke hardware to test it.
 When hardware is not available, instead of disabling tests, we can skip them.

-Now that we have narrowed down exactly what bits are hardware specific, the actual procedure for writing and running the tests is same as writing normal KUnit tests.
+Now that we have narrowed down exactly what bits are hardware specific, the actual procedure for writing and running the woke tests is same as writing normal KUnit tests.

 .. important::